ganeshkiastate/working-in-teams/README.md

 # working-in-teams
 tips for working in teams

-My tips fo rworking in teams (listed below)
+My tips for working in teams (listed below)